Structural Shapes and Geometries

 Doubly curved domes (erected on a circular foundation) can span long distances.
 Their curvature transfers stresses efficiently with little to no bending moments, making them far stiffer than conventional flat surfaces.

-With Geometrica, you can extend structures and capture space in many ways.
+With the Geometrica system, you can extend structures and capture space in many ways, including double curvature in opposite directions.

 Prefabricated units can consist of individual (labeled) tubes and hubs, or prefabricated triangular modules that can be hoisted into place.
 Triangular shapes are unsurpassed for transferring stresses efficiently with little to no bending moments -- far more stable and far stronger than 90-degree frames.
 Depending on the amount of load to be carried, our structures may be designed as a single-layer membrane, a thin double layer (Vierendel) connected with short posts, or a thick double layer incorporating triangular connections between the layers for added rigidity.